 Having easy-to-hand blankets and throws around the place won’t just look cute but they can actually keep you warm (shock horror!).
 I have two main huge throws in the living room.
 One hung lovingly over the sofa and the other folded (but mostly screwed up in a ball) down the side.
 Usually, at least one of them gets brought out every night now its cold.

 This links back to my previous statement, cuddle up!
-Myself and Bradley will usually squeeze onto one sofa (mainly because its the best view for the TV), its not only nice to be close to your loved ones but you can share warmth.
-Extra husband points if they allow you to put your ice cold feet onto them.
+I and Bradley will usually squeeze onto one sofa (mainly because it’s the best view for the TV), it’s not only nice to be close to your loved ones but you can share warmth.
+Extra husband points if they allow you to put your ice-cold feet onto them.